10 week courses in Hove, Sussex

 Practical life skills with enough toughness to last a lifetime.

-Next course - Philosophy and Happiness
+Next course - Philosophy and Love

-Starts 7 May 2024
+Starts 1 October 2024

-Free Introductory Evening 30 April 2024
+Free Introductory Evening 24 September 2024

 Philosophy aims to set you free.
 Free from pressures and worries, free from limiting ways of thinking, free to grow and be yourself.
 Take your first steps to freedom with our 10 week course.